netnodes/Values/docs/disciplinary_policy.md

 ### Authority to give disciplinary warnings, improvement notes and to dismiss

-The following are authorised by APP to give warnings, improvement notes or to dismiss:
+The following are authorised by NetNodes to give warnings, improvement notes or to dismiss:

 **verbal warning**:  any manager, director or trustee